yanntm/InvariantPerformance/README.md

 * [PetriSpot](https://github.com/yanntm/PetriSpot)
 * [GreatSPN](https://github.com/greatspn/SOURCES)

-This repository was originally built as a companion to the paper ["Efficient Strategies to Compute Invariants, Bounds and Stable Places of Petri nets", Yann Thierry-Mieg, PNSE'23](https://hal.science/hal-04142675); the data and scripts used to build the analysis and plots in that paper are still visible [here](https://github.com/yanntm/InvariantPerformance/tree/PNSE23) or as a release (side panel).
-Slides of the presentation are also available here https://github.com/yanntm/InvariantPerformance/blob/master/PNSE23_vfinal.pdf
+This repository was originally built as a companion to the paper ["Efficient Strategies to Compute Invariants, Bounds and Stable Places of Petri nets" by Yann Thierry-Mieg, PNSE'23](https://hal.science/hal-04142675); the data and scripts used to build the analysis and plots in that paper are still visible [here](https://github.com/yanntm/InvariantPerformance/tree/PNSE23) or as a release (side panel).
+Slides of the presentation are also available [here](https://github.com/yanntm/InvariantPerformance/blob/master/PNSE23_vfinal.pdf).

 The current repository is easier to use, compares more tools, and uses MCC 2023 models.